Updated April 24, 2026

 median annual salary

-You will spend $8k-$15k and 10 months to start earning $44k — that is 2-4 months to pay back your training, one of the fastest payback periods in health care.
+You will spend $8k-$15k and 10 months to start earning $44k — that's 2-4 months to pay back your training costs, making this one of the fastest financial returns in health care.

 Salaries vary by location and setting.
 Medical Assistants in metropolitan areas and specialty practices typically earn more than the national median.